wesharper/wesharper/README.md

-### Hi there 👋, I'm Weston.
-I'm a software engineer, entrepreneur, and educator in Denver, CO.
+### Hi there 👋, I'm Weston - a software engineer, entrepreneur, and educator in Denver, CO.

 #### Career Highlights
 - Senior software engineer at Colorado Rockies